 Cooking with Lavender ...
 Recipes

 Delicious lavender shortbread is perfect dunked into a cup of tea or coffee.
+It also makes a lovely gift as shortbread keeps well.

 The first and simplest option is to simply add a sprinkle of our dried culinary lavender to your favourite shortbread recipe - remember that with lavender less is often more!